 Playing Cards Meaning Chart

 *as examined by a Witch who practices said Arte

 Further in the Land of Courts and Pips

-Having mastered the arte of reading cards as suited to the Witch of poor memory, if you are a witch of at least middling memory, you may consider continuing your study with the following material.
+Having mastered the arte of fortune telling with playing cards as suited to the Witch of poor memory, if you are a witch of at least middling memory, you may consider continuing your study with the following material.

 In order to better understand the Court cards that follow, you must understand a bit more about the suits and their correspondences, thus extending your grasp of the secondmost rule.
 Those of you that are familiar with correspondences to the suits of Tarot must keep them out of your mind.
 The daughter does not take after the mother in all particulars.

 'Money, wealth, means, and ends'.
 Diamonds are associated with the element Fire and the season of Spring.
 In the human body, the suit of Diamonds is the vital, electric energy that courses through the nervous system.
 Thus, Diamonds are associated with intelligence, wit, and nervous energy.
 It is the 'thinking suit.'